egeny/fabuloos-website/documentation/api/renderers.md

       description: Return the available renderers.
 ---

-Get the available renderers.
-Set the supported renderers, it will check if the renderer is supported on this platform.
+Get the available [renderers](/documentation/renderers.html) or set the supported renderers.
+It will check if the renderer is supported on this platform.

 {% alert %}
 There is only a few case when you need to manually launch this method.